-Instagram Reels allows you to record, edit and share 15-30 second videos.
+Instagram Reels allows you to record, edit and share videos that are up to 90 seconds long (fun fact: the ones that are 5 seconds or shorter perform better, but if you do ‘live style pieces to camera’ videos, you might need more time).
 The feature is very similar to TikTok, where you can overlay special effects, music, captions and much more.

 In place of using music from popular culture, Instagram has provided a library of royalty-free tracks for business accounts to use on Reels.
 Although royalty-free music is a useful alternative to no music at all, it removes some of the discoverability of a post.